Wondering how to use WooCommerce SEO to drive more targeted traffic to your site, and boost your sales?

 6. Add Internal Links to High-Priority Product Pages

 Internal links are useful for many reasons.
-Some of them are:
+Some of those reasons are:

 - They help users to easily navigate through your site.